stronnag/mwptools/docs/manual/docs/mwp_video_player.md

 ![View Menu](images/mwp_vid_menu.png){: width="30%" }

 Selecting this option opens the source selection dialogue.
-Camera devices offering a "video4linux" or (Windows) `ksvideosrc` interface (i.e most webcams) will be auto-detected.
+Camera devices (i.e most webcams) will be auto-detected.
 There is also the option to enter a URI, which could be a `http`/`https`, `rtsp` or other standard streaming protocol, or even a file.

 ![Chooser](images/recent-video.png){: width="20%" }